Bhumchu Zangmo has only one wish for her toddler daughters – that they can grow up and live ‘normal’ lives.

 An unbreakable bond

-Fourteen months ago, Nima and Dawa shocked their parents and doctors when they were born conjoined at the lower chest and tummy.
+Fourteen months ago, Nima and Dawa surprised their parents and doctors when they were born conjoined at the lower chest and tummy.

 Although the girls have separate hearts and lungs, they share a bowel and liver.
 They also face each other, making it hard to move and causing them daily frustration.
 They can’t sit up.
 They don’t like to stand.
 And they barely sleep, because one is always waking the other up.